ammarsyed/HomeroomProfessor/README.md

 ## Tech Stack
 This full stack web application was developed using the MERN (MongoDB, Express, React, and Nodejs) Stack.

+## System Requirements Specification Document
+There is an SRS Document in pdf format that further explains the navigation and features of this web application.

 ### **Scripts**